rng-guy/NFSMWBartender/README.txt

 v1.3.00: Fixed the Heat-level update in free-roam and a rare bug of the game miscounting cops v1.3.01: Rephrased "LIMITATIONS" section of README yet again

+v1.4.00: Added post-race pursuit hook and changed cop count to decrement after full despawns only